BrianCmHunag/Exercise_Pytorch/README.md

 $ cd ~/program/DL_Pytorch/Exercise_Pytorch
 $ source cmd.sh [run | start | exec]
 ```
-run: Setup a new container named "dl_container".\
+run: Setup a new container named "dl_container".
+Read cmd.sh for more details.\
 start: If the container was stopped, it will turn on.\
 exec: Enter the cmd shell.\